-Your benefits administrator will make available to you, if you wish to use them, consulting and similar services regarding treatment at certain hospitals and other facilities designated by your benefits administrator as hospitals or facilities that have consistently achieved favorable clinical outcomes in connection with bariatric surgery, certain cancers and kidney disease.
+The company administering your benefits will make available to you, if you wish to use them, consulting and similar services regarding treatment at certain hospitals and other facilities designated by the company administering your benefits as hospitals or facilities that have consistently achieved favorable clinical outcomes in connection with bariatric surgery, certain cardiac conditions, kidnev severe disease. musculoskeletal conditions.
+These consulting and similar services will be provided under both the MMCP and CHCB and at no cost to you.
+However, surgeries and associated hospital stays for conditions to which Specialty Resource Services pertain are subject to different rules, as described below.